Curriculum Design and Materials

 2-Plan classroom rules.

-3-Listen, observe and pronounce Arabic sounds
+3-Listen, observe and pronounce Arabic so

-8-Acquire listening, speaking skills, citizenship,
+14-Learners acquire listening, speaking skills,

-self-confidence and loyalty.
+citizenship, self-confidence and loyalty.

 16 sessions